 (12054BL) BUSINESS AND PERSONAL LAW

-Legal issues arise out of life experiences.
+Know your rights.
+Debate.
+Think about deep questions as to what is right, what is wrong and what is legal.
+All legal issues arise out of life experiences.
 These issues affect consumers, employees, business owners, and ordinary citizens.
-This course introduces you to legal terminology, rights, responsibilities, and remedies.
+This course introduces students to legal terminology, rights, responsibilities, and remedies.
 Specific areas covered include sources of law, criminal law, trial procedures, contracts, marriage and divorce, home-buying, warranties, and ethics.
-Issues facing minors are discussed.
-This course is practical for anyone in dealing with personal legal matters.
-It also provides a solid foundation for those who are interested in careers in law, law enforcement, business, or political science.
+This course provides a solid foundation for those who are interested in careers in law, law enforcement, business, or political science.
 A mock trial simulation may be utilized.

 Suggested Prerequisite: 10th, 11th or 12th grade status.